siramk2022sub/pullRequestBot/README.md

 **Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-proactive-messaging-teamsfx/bot/index.js#L28) line and put your debugger for local debug.

-> Important Notes!
-This sample is under upgrading, please expect errors if you attempted to provision and deploy the app to cloud.
-> Once the sample complete upgrading, this notice will be removed.
-And the sample will be ready to be deployed to cloud by then.
-> Before that, please debug and run this sample app locally!
->
 ## Deploy to Azure

 Deploy your project to Azure by following these steps: